 PsyD, MFT has been a practicing Buddhist since 1989.
 Steve practiced in the Zen tradition for most of that time, including numerous retreats and a one-year residency at a Zen Buddhist monastery.
-He has taught mindfulness for over 20 years in a variety of settings, including meditation centers, schools, businesses, government agencies and treatment centers.
+He has taught mindfulness for over 25 years in a variety of settings, including meditation centers, schools, businesses, government agencies and treatment centers.
 He now teaches classes regularly at Against the Stream Meditation Society in Los Angeles, and also leads short retreats and workshops locally and nationally.
-He is the Clinical Director of Refuge Recovery Centers which he helped start with Noah Levine.
-He also created their treatment model, the MET(T)A Method.
-He is the author of Clinical Dharma: A Path for Healers and Helpers, and (with Jamie Marich) EMDR and Mindfulness for Trauma Focused Care (coming Summer 2017).
-More about Steve can be found at drdansiger.com.
+He was the original Clinical Director for Refuge Recovery Centers where he created the treatment model now known as the MET(T)A Protocol - Mindfulness and EMDR Treatment for Trauma and Addictions/Adverse Life Events.
+He is the author of Clinical Dharma: A Path for Healers and Helpers, and (with Jamie Marich) EMDR and Mindfulness for Trauma Focused Care.
+More about Steve can be found at DRDANSIGER.COM.

 began her interest in Buddhism in her twenties.
 She took vows and studied with Thich Nat Hanh in the eighties.
 Then she became a student of Charlotte Joko Beck for 11 years, until Joko died.
 The last several years, Mollie has been involved at ATS where she has completed a year of facilitator’s training with Noah Levine.